flightphp/docs/content/en/about.md

 Flight is a fast, simple, extensible framework for PHP.
 It is quite versatile and can be used for building any kind of web application.
 It is built with simplicity in mind and is written in a way that is easy to understand and use.

 Flight is a great beginner framework for those who are new to PHP and want to learn how to build web applications.
-It is also a great framework for experienced developers who want to build web applications quickly and easily.
+It is also a great framework for experienced developers who want more control over their web applications.
 It is engineered to easily build a RESTful API, a simple web application, or a complex web application.

+## Quick Start

 ```php
 <?php